Logo of Thames Valley Vasectomy Services

 2. Longer Vas Interruption

-During surgery I cauterise and remove at least an inch of the vas deferens.
-Many clinics using the so called Marie Stopes method interrupt only about 1 cm.
+During surgery, I make sure to cauterize and remove at least an inch of the vas deferens.
+Many clinics that follow the so-called Marie Stopes method only interrupt about 1 cm.
+A longer interruption significantly decreases the chances of reconnection.

 Rethinking “Late Failures”

-Many so called late failures may actually be failures of early testing.
-If surgeons test at 12 weeks, they may miss patients who are still reconnecting.
-These men appear clear at the time, but later their fertility returns.
+Many of the so-called late failures might actually stem from shortcomings in early testing.
+If surgeons only check at 12 weeks, they could overlook patients who are still reconnecting.
+These men might seem clear at that moment, but their fertility can return later on.

-By testing later and by removing a longer section of the vas, I reduce the risk of reconnection and help patients avoid the distress of an unplanned pregnancy.
+By conducting tests later and excising a longer section of the vas, I minimize the risk of reconnection and help my patients steer clear of the anxiety that comes with an unexpected pregnancy.

 Conclusion

-National figures suggest that vasectomy late failures occur in 1 in 2000 men.
-In my own practice, with over 20,000 patients, I have recorded no late failures.
+National statistics indicate that late failures after a vasectomy happen in about 1 in 2000 men.
+In my practice, which has seen over 20,000 patients, I haven’t recorded any late failures.

-By delaying semen testing to 20 weeks and by removing a longer section of the vas deferens, I provide patients with one of the safest and most reliable vasectomy outcomes available.
+By postponing semen testing to 20 weeks and removing a longer segment of the vas deferens, I’m able to offer my patients one of the safest and most dependable vasectomy outcomes out there.

 To learn more about vasectomy click here and scroll down to the second part of the page after the clinic description.
 To learn more about our clinic click here